HSF/prmon/README.md

 ```
 ![](example-plots/PrMon_wtime_vs_diff_utime_stime.png)

+The plots above, as well as the input `prmon.txt` file that is used
+to produce them, can be found under the `example-plots` folder.

 The script allows the user to specify variables, their units, plotting
 style (stacked vs overlaid), as well as the format of the output image.
 Use `-h` for more information.